 Straighten your painting up to a 90% angle with the surface it is resting on.
 As you photograph, look for glare and if you see any, tip it slightly forward.
 Be careful to avoid distorting your painting, and adjust the camera to the same lean as the canvas.

-Next, we're going to talk about smartphones and oil paintings.
+Next, we're going to talk about how to photograph oil paintings using smartphones.
 Smartphones are great tools to use to capture photographs of your work.
 As always, it is best to have your work professionally photographed for websites or portfolios.
 That said, there are ways to capture great photographs with your cell phone.

 Often times if you point your phone’s camera at your canvas or still life, the lights will be pure white.
 This means you need to adjust the white balance for an even explanation of what your camera is seeing.
 Most smartphones have a white balance feature build in.